Dronehub/minijson/docs/specification.rst

   and then a list follows of that many elements
 * If value is 17, then next data is a unsigned short, and then an object follows of that many elements
-* If value is 18, then next data is a unsigned int, and then an object follows of that many elements
+* If value is 18, then next data is an unsigned int, and then an object follows of that many elements
-* If value is 19, then next data is a unsigned int, and then follow that many pairs of Values (key: value)
+* If value is 19, then next data is an unsigned int, and then follow that many pairs of Values (key: value)
+* If value is 20, then next data is an unsigned char, and then follow that many pairs of Values (key: value)
+* If value is 21, then next data is an unsigned short, and then follow that many pairs of Values (key: value)